afnanc/afnanc/README.md

 ### Hi there 👋 I'm Afnan

-I'm a fourth year Computer Science student.
 Please have a look at my repositories below.
 Thanks.

 Environment: MacOS, Windows